moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

     ```
 The above will only send notifications on workflow failures.

-If `slack_events` is not specified, notifications will be send on both Success and Failure events.
+If `slack_events` is not specified, notifications will be sent on both Success and Failure events.

 ## Workflow metrics